 SEC.
 11.08.
 Final Determination of Charges.
 Upon the conclusion of the hearing on the report, the Board will adopt, revise, change, reduce or modify any charge or overrule any or all objections and shall make its determination upon each change as described in said report, which determination shall be final.

 SEC.
 11.09.
 Filing of Report with County Auditor.
-On or before the 10th day of August in each year following the final determination of the Board, the Clerk shall file with the Auditor a copy of said report with a statement endorsed thereon over the Clerk’s signature that it has been finally adopted by the Board of the District, and the Auditor shall enter the amounts of the charges against the respective lots or parcels of land as they appear on the current assessment roll.
+On or before the 10th day of August in each year following the final determination of the Board, the Clerk shall file with the Auditor a copy of said report with a statement endorsed thereon over the Clerk’s signature that it has been finally adopted by the District Board , and the Auditor shall enter the amounts of the charges against the respective lots or parcels of land as they appear on the current assessment roll.

 SEC.
 11.10.
 Lien.
 The amount of the charges shall constitute a lien against the lot or parcel of land against which the charge has been imposed as of noon on the first Monday in March of each year.
 The tax collector shall include the amount of the charges on bills for taxes levied against the respective lots and parcels of land.

 SEC.
 11.11.
 Tax Bill.
-Thereafter, the amount of the charges shall be collected at the same time and in the same manner and by the same persons as, together with and not separately from the general taxes for the District, and shall be delinquent at the same time and thereafter be subject to the penalties for delinquency.
+Thereafter, the amount of the charges shall be collected at the same time and in the same manner and by the same persons as, together with and not separately from the general taxes for the District and shall be delinquent at the same time and thereafter be subject to the penalties for delinquency.

 CHAPTER 12 – ENFORCEMENT